DinographicPixels/guilderJS/README.md

 The documentation under `dev` is always for the latest commit.
 If something isn't working that's in the documentation, you're likely looking at the wrong documentation.

+## 🔬 Data & Analytics
+Data collection is enabled by default on development builds for improving and making stats.

+This includes collecting application IDs, build info, method execution counts, and application command usage.

+For transparency, you can review the source code.

+If this is a concern, consider disabling the `dataCollecting` client option.

 <hr>

 ## Links: